codepath/android_guides/Configuring-a-Parse-Server.md

    2016-02-07T08:28:14.292475+00:00 heroku[router]: at=info method=POST path="/parse/classes/Message" host=parse-testing-port.herokuapp.com request_id=804c2533-ac56-4107-ad05-962d287537e9 fwd="101.12.34.12" dyno=web.1 connect=1ms service=2ms status=404 bytes=179
    ```

 * If you are seeing `Master key is invalid, you should only use master key to send push`, chances are you are trying to send Push notifications without enable client push.
-On Parse.com you can simply enable a toggle switch but for hosted parse there is an outstanding [issue](https://github.com/ParsePlatform/parse-server/issues/396) that must be resolved to start supporting it.
+On hosted parse there is an outstanding [issue](https://github.com/ParsePlatform/parse-server/issues/396) that must be resolved to start supporting it.

 * If you see the exception `Error Loading Messagescom.parse.ParseException: java.lang.IllegalArgumentException: value == null`, try setting the `clientKey` to a blank string such as `Parse.initialize(...).applicationId(...).clientKey("")` rather than `null`.
 Review [this issue](https://github.com/ParsePlatform/Parse-SDK-Android/issues/392) and [this issue](https://github.com/ParsePlatform/Parse-SDK-Android/issues/201) for further details.